Caribbean Sailing Vacations

 Heading still further south you enter the Windward Islands, the base for many crewed charter yachts..
 These islands are Martinique, St. Lucia to the north, and St. Vincent and Grenada to the south.
 Canouan, Union Island, in the Grenadines are popular departure points since both now offer luxury resorts and airports with connecting flights to major airports in the Virgin Islands.
 You can also find a few crewed charter yachts in Grenada offering the option to depart from the island of Carriacou.

-In closing I’d like to suggest you purchase, Trip Insurance because of the rapidly changing weather patterns in these cruising areas to protect your investment should the possibility of bad weather arise and affect your sailing vacation.
+I’d like to suggest when book a charter yacht vacation in the Caribbean you purchase, Trip Insurance because of the rapidly changing weather patterns in these cruising areas to protect your investment should the possibility of bad weather arise and affect your sailing vacation.

 Frequently Asked Questions